YoannPa/Miscellaneous/README.md

 R script to plot the density of variants contained in a VCF file along the DNA sequence you have annotated (Chromosome, Scaffold, Contig, Whole Genome, ...).

 ## Others
+* `format_boxplot_stats.R` - A script containing functions to parallel pre-compute boxplot statistics on a dataframe with the possibility to group columns.
 * `funRDS.R` - A script containing functions related to RDS file manipulations.
 * `fun_stringeval.R` - A script containing functions related to string evaluations.
 * `Install_Conf_SSH_Vino.sh` - A script that install packages to use the Reminna video service for distant desktop access.
 It is also used for setting vino properly.
 No idea if this still works...